raspberrypilearning/turtley-amazing/worksheet.md

 # Turtley Amazing

+In this resource you will take your first steps with the programming language Python to draw shapes, patterns, and spirals.

 ## Is it Art, Maths, or Computer Science?

 Have a look at the image below.
 How would you describe it?
 Is is art, maths, or computer science?